Rickets is disease resulting from a vitamin D, calcium, or phosphate shortage in children. It causes bones to soften and weaken.

 - Not giving enough vitamin D supplements to children being breastfed or to children who are lactose intolerant

 - Lack of exposure to sunlight

-Less often, rickets can be caused by other disorders that affect vitamin D absorption, processing, or action in the body such as:
+Less often, rickets can be caused by other disorders that affect vitamin D absorption or calcium metabolism such as:

 - Kidney problems:

 - Diseases of the small intestines with malabsorption

 - Disorders of the liver or pancreas disease